-The use of online chat and other digital communications platforms must occur in OPEN and OBSERVABLE environments.
+The use of online chat and other digital communications platforms must occur in OPEN and OBSERVABLE environments (i.e. avoid unprofessional settings like bedrooms).
 The communication should be necessary, administrative, and/or focus exclusively on supporting participant engagement and development.